home-assistant/developers.home-assistant/docs/internationalization/custom_integration.md

 ## Translation Strings

 Unlike localized strings merged in the `home-assistant` repository, custom components cannot take advantage of Lokalise for user-submitted translations.
 However, custom component authors can still include translations with their components.

+Custom components must have their own directory, and the file is simply named `strings.json` in that directory.
+This file will contain the different strings that will be translatable for different things that the custom components offers that need to be translated.

-These will be read from the `translations` directory, adjacent to the component source.
-They are named `<platform name>.<language_code>.json`, e.g., for the German translation of a sensor `sensor.de.json`, unless the translation is for the custom component only, in which case the file is named `<language_code>.json` in the `translations` directory.
+The translated files must be located in the `translations` directory, adjacent to the component source.
+They are named `<language_code>.json` in the `translations` directory, e.g., for the German translation `de.json`.

 These files follow the same formatting as [backend translation string files](internationalization/core.md), but a copy will exist for each translated language.